aprilha3097/The-Gluten-Free-Blog/README.md

 ### Features:

 #### Features Implemented

 Home Page:
 - Navigation bar at top of page clearly labelled for easy use
 - Hero image that encourages users to register for a new account
-- Footer at bottom of pages with copyright information and footer naviagation to other links
+- Footer at bottom of pages with copyright information and footer naviagation to other pages

 Preview All Recipes:
-- User is able to search through existing recipes with 'View Recipe' button
+- User is able to search through existing recipes with Search Bar function
 - Users that have successfully logged in are able to edit their recipes by selecting the 'Edit Recipe' button
 - Users that have successfully logged in are able to delete their own recipes by selecting the 'Delete Recipe' button

 Login:
 - User is able to log into account using a simple form of 'Username' and 'Password'
 - User can submit form once details have been entered
-- If either Username or Password is incorrect - flash message will display and user will can re-enter details
+- If either Username or Password is incorrect - flash message will display and user can re-enter details
 - If either input fields are not filled in - an error will display to notify users to enter details in required input field
 - If user has not created an account, user can select 'Register Here' hyperlink to redirect to the Sign Up page